To master the Ivy style like no other, discover our Americana Saga in three parts with:

 Sneakers

-We see it very well in this 1956 film ( Tea and Sympathy ) whose main character perfectly embodies this Ivy League Look.
+We can see it very well in this 1956 film ( Tea and Sympathy ) whose main character perfectly embodies this Ivy League Look.
 We see that he is wearing white sneakers at the fortieth second of the trailer .

-Saddle Shoes
+The Saddle Shoes

-So not everyone was Ivy...
+So, not everyone was Ivy...

 But the popularity of the Ivy League Look quickly faded: